algorandfoundation/ledger-algorand-js/README.md

 #### Error Handling (signData specific)

 The signData method may throw specific errors.
-These errors are available in the app's [APDUSPEC](https://github.com/Zondax/ledger-algorand/blob/main/docs/APDUSPEC.md#arbitrary-sign-return-codes)
+These errors are available in the app's [APDUSPEC](https://github.com/algorandfoundation/app-algorand/blob/main/docs/APDUSPEC.md#arbitrary-sign-return-codes)

 ## Notes

-Use `bun install` to avoid issues.
+Use `npm install` to avoid issues.